game-simple/RPG-Booklets/OpenD6 Legend Rules/Mini OpenD6 Legend.md

 under traditional OpenD6.

-To convert between Target Numbers (TN) and Target Success (TS), divide the TN by 7, rounding up or down as you see fit.
+To convert between Target Numbers (TN) and Target Success (TS), divide the TN by 6, rounding to the nearest number.

 Dice Basics